-6. Turn right and follow the lane down to a junction with a lane on the left, signed for Barnard Castle (GR998033).
+5. Turn right and follow the lane down to the houses and a junction with a lane on the left, signed for Barnard Castle (GR998033).
 Turn left and descend to the bottom of the valley.
-Continue along this lane and climb between the drystone walls.
-After the drystone walls continue climbing to a wide and rocky bridleway on the right (GR004048).
-Turn right and follow this track up through a couple of bends, then across the face of the hillside, to a three-way junction on the far end of the ridge (GR009037).
+Continue along the lane and climb between the drystone walls.
+After the drystone walls continue climbing to a junction with a wide and rocky track on the right (GR004048).
+Turn right and climb the track through a couple of bends, then across the face of the hillside all the way to a three-way junction on the far end of the ridge (GR009037).

-9. Go through the gate and follow the grassy singletrack straight on.
-This opens up and gets progressively faster as it approaches the top of an old quarry.
-Follow the cairns through the gravel then, after skirting round the left of a small spoil heap, bear right down a short rocky chute for a wide and fast gassy descent.
-Beware of the ditch halfway down, too much speed and braking on grass could end unhappily.
-After reaching a rocky track, follow it left for an exposed traverse across the top of the quarry.
-At the far side of the quarry drop through a tight, rocky right hand turn.
-Ride across the bottom of the quarry where the trail then becomes grassy before reaching a gate in the drystone wall on the left (GR019024).
-Go through the gate and descend through a number of bends on the increasingly rocky track that comes out at a gate near Storthwaite Hall at the bottom (GR018021).
+8. Go through the gate and follow the grassy, boggy singletrack straight on.
+Continue straight on when the track opens up and gets much firmer at the top of the earthworks.
+Follow the cairns through the gravel then, after skirting round the left of a small spoil heap, bear right at the large cairn and descend a short, rocky chute.
+After this descend the wide, grassy track ahead to a rocky track on the edge of a steep drop.
+Bear left and follow the track for an exposed traverse across the top of an old quarry.
+At the far side of the quarry drop through a rocky right hand bend.
+Descend the remaining rocks out of the quarry to a grassy section that leads to a gate in the drystone wall on the left (GR019024).
+Go left through the gate and descend the grassy track through a number of bends.
+The track becomes increasingly rocky as it loses height and ends at a gate near Storthwaite Hall (GR018021).